zShtain/CharucoCameraCalibration/README.md

 ### 1. Configuration

 Before launching the calibration application, make sure your images with the charuco board are ready.
+The number of images required varies depending on the used Charuco board.
+It is best to use **a minimal number of eight images** for a reliable calibration.

-If the calibration process is going to be repeated multiple times with the same Charuco board, its properties can be set via the `config.json` file.
+If the calibration process is to be repeated multiple times with the same Charuco board, its properties can be set via the `config.json` file.

 ![Board Configurations](assets/config.png)